-Fisher has written numerous books on spirituality, among them Opening to You: Zen-Inspired Translations of the Psalms (2003), Taking Our Places: The Buddhist Path to Truly Growing Up (2004), and Sailing Home: Using Homer’s Odyssey to Navigate Life’s Perils and Pitfalls (2008).
+Fisher has written numerous books on spirituality, among them Opening to You: Zen-Inspired Translations of the Psalms (2003), Taking Our Places: The Buddhist Path to Truly Growing Up (2004), Sailing Home: Using Homer’s Odyssey to Navigate Life’s Perils and Pitfalls (2008), Training in Compassion: Zen Teachings on the Practice of Lojong (2013).

 Fischer was co-abbot for the San Francisco Zen Center from 1995 to 2000.
 He is a founder of and teacher at the Everyday Zen Foundation.